-Some patients may have had a lengthy stay in hospital which has resulted in significant deconditioning.
-Consequently, they will struggle when they return home as their mobility and strength has declined.
+Goals are patient-directed.
+For example, a patient who has had a lengthy stay in hospital has resulted in deconditioning.
+Consequently, they will struggle when they return home as their mobility and strength have declined.

 In this scenario, the goals would revolve around restoring the norm, i.e.

 - Getting up in the middle of the night to go to the bathroom safely